microsoft/aed-rust-learn-content/create-a-commandl-line-program/includes/6-complete-task-function.md

-# The `complete_task` function
+# Use the `complete_task` function

 The `complete_task` function is responsible to try to remove a task from our to-do list stored in a file.
 This means that we have to read the file, collect existing tasks *(if any)*, remove the task at the informed position *(if there is any)* and write the updated vector of tasks back into the file.

-A first implementation of the `complete_task` function could look like this, but we can already see signs of code duplication that will require a litte refactoring effort from our part:
+A first implementation of the `complete_task` function could look like the code below, but we can already see signs of code duplication that will require a litte refactoring effort from our part:

 ```rust